neondatabase/neon/docs/rfcs/033-timeline-archive.md

 branch, such that it is now a one-dimensional keyspace rather than a two-dimensional key/lsn space.
 It becomes a true snapshot at that LSN.

+It is not always more efficient to flatten a branch than to keep some extra history on the parent: this is described in more detail in [optimizations](#delaying-storage-optimization-if-retaining-parent-layers-is-cheaper)

 Archive branch optimization should be done _before_ background offloads during compaction, because there may be timelines which are ready to be offloaded but also would benefit from the optimization step before being offloaded.
 For example, a branch which has already fallen out of PITR window and has no history